 52 Croatia Travel Tips

-1. Visit the Ivan Mestrovic Museum in Zagreb that displays works of this noted sculptor.
+1. Visit the Atelijer Meštrović Museum in Zagreb that displays works of this noted sculptor.

-3. In Zagreb, The Bacchus Jazz Bar recently reopened with a refurbished interior crammed with everything from antique gramophones to yellow rubber ducks.
+3. In Zagreb, The Bacchus Jazz Bar is a must-visit with it’s refurbished interior crammed with everything from antique gramophones to yellow rubber ducks.

 5. Zagreb has what’s referred to as the Green Horseshoe, a series of leafy spaces that almost form a perfect horseshoe shape running through the city.
 It includes the city’s oldest park, Zrinjevac, that’s surrounded by Neo-Renaissance, Neo-Romanesque and Neo-Classic buildings.

-8. A short drive or bus ride from the upper town leads to the impressive 19th century Mirogoj Cemetery where ivy-coated brick walls topped with cupolas surround this wooded land of arcades, ornate mausoleums and cast iron lanterns.
+7. A short drive or bus ride from the upper town leads to the impressive 19th century Mirogoj Cemetery where ivy-coated brick walls topped with cupolas surround this wooded land of arcades, ornate mausoleums and cast-iron lanterns.

-13. Alpine-like Samobor, a mere 15 minutes from Zagreb, is a small old town sliced by a trout stream and nestled against the forested mountainous slopes.
+12. Alpine-like Samobor, a mere 15 minutes from Zagreb, is a small old town sliced by a trout stream and nestled against the forested mountainous slopes.
 Most people stop here to sample their famous samoborska kremsnita, a vanilla custard cake in phyllo dough.
-Even if that’s the sole reason for a visit, don’t miss the steep, short hike to the 13th century fortress ruins
+Even if that’s the sole reason for a visit, don’t miss the steep, short hike to the 13th-century fortress ruins.

-14. Plitvice Lakes National Park, once occupied by Serbs during the war in the 1990s, is a magical land of tumbling waterfalls and placid turquoise lakes.
-To fully appreciate this UNESCO World Heritage Site, plan on spending at least four hours strolling the boardwalks that traverse the cascading waters
+13. Plitvice Lakes National Park, once occupied by Serbs during the war in the 1990s, is a magical land of tumbling waterfalls and placid turquoise lakes.
+To fully appreciate this UNESCO World Heritage Site, plan on spending at least four hours strolling the boardwalks that traverse the cascading waters.

-18. Instead of making a quick visit, as most tourists do, spend the night in Motovun , a fortified hilltop hamlet and stay overnight in their only hotel: the Hotel Kastel that recently opened a wellness center using truffles for its anti-aging treatments.
+17. Instead of making a quick visit, as most tourists do, spend the night in Motovun , a fortified hilltop hamlet and stay overnight in their only hotel: the Hotel Kastel that has a wonderful wellness center that uses truffles for anti-aging treatments.
 Their restaurant serves a wonderfully simple truffle omelet best eaten outside on the terrace overlooking the fortifications.

 20. In Rovinj, don’t miss the small Batana House Museum that’s dedicated to this 18-foot-long wooden flat-bottom boat that’s long been rowed on the open seas.
 And sign up for their nighttime boat trips — in the batana boat rowed by local men in traditional garb — to a traditional dinner venue in a wine cellar.